lucky-wolf/DW2-XL/README.md

   - Range is 2x speed, which increases with tech and muzzle size
   - Autocannons and Hail cannons only have 1.5x range to speed
   - Removed bombardment values from everything except large rail guns and forge cannons
-- Overhauled beam weapons
+- Beams
   - larges are always 4x as powerful as a small at the same interval
   - follows 1:2:4 ratio of power (small, medium, large)
   - similar dps as blasters and rail guns
-- Overhauled energy torpedoes
+- Torpedoes
   - single shot per volley
   - 1:2:4 damage ratio
   - restored medium shockwave torpedoes
   - adjusted to follow similar dps schedule as beams, blasters, and kinetics
-- Updated Blasters, Phasers, ...
+  - [ftr] versions are marked as "close in" weapons instead of intercept ones (because they have no intercept value)
+- Blasters and Phasers
   - removed all bombardment rating (all blasters and phasers are multishot small weapons)
   - bullet speeds to 2200 (faster than any rail guns, but less than half the speed of beams)
-- Overhauled PD
+- Missiles
-  - it has only PD component (no direct fire value)
-  - much faster (many more opportunities to hit)
-  - fighter weapons now have no PD against seeking weapons, only other fighters (to give me a chance to dial in some numbers)
-- Disallowed Ikkuro from all but Fusion line of reactors
-- Disallowed Dhayut from all but their Velocity drive
-- Fixed Stellar Armor [Ftr] to have reasonable values
+  - doubled warhead strengths
+  - [ftr] versions are marked as "close in" weapons instead of intercept ones (because they have no intercept value)
-- Scaled Armor
+- Armor
   - x2 Blast Rating
   - +1 Reactive Rating
-- Scaled Shields
+- Shields
   - x2 Strength
   - +1 Resistance
   - x1.5 Recharge Rate